Wade Davis (anthropologist)

-Edmund Wade Davis CM (born December 14, 1953) is a Canadian cultural anthropologist, ethnobotanist, author, and photographer.
+Edmund Wade Davis CM (born December 14, 1953) is a Canadian cultural anthropologist, ethnobotanist, photographer, and writer.

 Davis came to prominence with his 1985 best-selling book The Serpent and the Rainbow about the zombies of Haiti.
 He is professor of anthropology and the BC Leadership Chair in Cultures and Ecosystems at Risk at the University of British Columbia.

 Early life, family, and education

 Davis was born in West Vancouver, British Columbia, Canada.

-He holds degrees in anthropology and biology and received his Ph.D. in ethnobotany, all from Harvard University.
+He holds degrees in anthropology and biology, and earned his Ph.D. in ethnobotany, all from Harvard University.

-In 1974, at age 20, he crossed the Darién Gap on foot in the company of the English author and amateur explorer, Sebastian Snow.
+In 1974, at age 20, Davis crossed the Darién Gap on foot in the company of the English author and amateur explorer Sebastian Snow.

 Career

-Davis is an ethnographer, writer, photographer, and filmmaker, he also is a licensed river guide and has worked as park ranger and a forestry engineer.
+Beyond his scientific career, Davis is also an active writer, photographer, and filmmaker.
+He is a licensed river guide and has worked as a park ranger and forestry engineer.

 Anthropology and ethnobotany

-Mostly through the Harvard Botanical Museum, he spent more than three years in the Amazon and Andes as a plant explorer, living among fifteen indigenous groups in eight Latin American nations while making some 6,000 botanical collections.
-He also conducted ethnographic fieldwork among several indigenous societies of northern Canada.
-His work later took him to Haiti to investigate folk preparations implicated in the creation of zombies, an assignment that led to his writing Passage of Darkness (1988) and The Serpent and the Rainbow (1986), an international bestseller.
+Mostly through the Harvard Botanical Museum, he spent three years in the Amazon and Andes as a plant explorer, living among fifteen indigenous groups in eight Latin American nations, while making some 6,000 botanical collections.
+He conducted ethnographic fieldwork among several indigenous societies of northern Canada.
+His work later took him to Haiti to investigate folk preparations implicated in the creation of zombies, an assignment that led to his writing Passage of Darkness (1988) and The Serpent and the Rainbow (1986), a bestseller.
 The book was used loosely as the basis of a Wes Craven horror film, The Serpent and the Rainbow (1988).